 Again, it’s really not enough anymore to just have an email list.
 Go further and deeper with your audience by building a community and forming real relationships.
 This way, you’ll be able to best excite your Kickstarter audience when Launch Day comes.

 The steps above are just an example of how you can approach your group.
-If you want to learn about this in more detail, I talk about the 3 secrets common to all successful campaigns in the Masterclass.
+If you want to learn how to implement this, check out to see if the Crush Crowdfunding Bootcamp is for you.

 Please share this article on Twitter if you liked it – would mean a lot to me!